Minirazs/project2_ai_nutrition/README.md

 ### _Features that can be improved / Future Plans_

 - To provide demo images for the Image Analyser search bar (1st bar) and to show a preview of the image uploaded.
+- To allow user to capture image using camera (usually using mobile phones) andd upload onto the search.
 - The project can be expanded to improve user functionality by having user accounts, allowing every user to input personal details and track his calorie intake and nutritional intake, and save recipes.

 ## Technologies Used